joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 1. Now we can add your Session hosts to the Pool.
 2. By default, it has defaulted the Resource Group to the same Resource Group as the Host pool; however, you can separate them.
 3. Please select a Name prefix for your session hosts, and it must be unique.
-Azure will automatically add a number to it as you build out more sessions hosts I will put: avdhost
+Azure will automatically add a number to it as you build out more sessions hosts.
+I will put: and host.
 4. As I am based in New Zealand, I will be using the Australia East region.
 5. We are going to use a Gallery Image of Windows 10 Enterprise multi-session, Version 20H2 + M365 Apps (select the newest image at the time of your deployment)
 6. Select your Virtual machine size